handresen/mariagdkdoc/pages/clientapi/mapinteraction/clientapi_gridlayer.md

 ---
 title: Grid
 keywords:
-tags:
+tags: [grid]
 sidebar: clientapi_sidebar
 permalink: clientapi_gridlayer.html
 summary: This section describes how to add grids to your map application.
 ---

 ## Creating the grid layer